ashwanthkumar/gocd-slack-build-notifier/README.md

 Download jar from releases & place it in /plugins/external & restart Go Server.

 ## Configuration
 All configurations are in [HOCON](https://github.com/typesafehub/config) format.
-Create a file `go_notify.conf` in the server user's home directory and on all agent machines (if they're running on different hosts).
+Create a file `go_notify.conf` in the server user's (typically /var/go/) home directory.
 Minimalistic configuration would be something like
 ```hocon
 gocd.slack {
   server-host = "http://localhost:8153/"